 The map indicates areas where symptomatic trees have been identified from photographic evidence.

-Managing Acute Oak Decline - advice on how to recognise the disease, what to do about it, and how to minimise the risk of spreading it.
+Managing Acute Oak Decline - includes more detailed advice on how to recognise the condition, what to do about it, and how to minimise the risk of spreading it.

 We encourage people who work in or visit areas with affected oak trees to help us limit the spread of the condition by not touching affected trees if possible, cleaning their footwear between woodland visits, disinfecting tools after working on trees in affected areas, and not taking any plant material such as leaves and sticks out of affected woodlands.